On a Class of Hypergeometric Diagonals: Algebraicity and Hadamard grade

 \subsection{Hadamard grade}

-Recall that the \emph{Hadamard grade}~\cite{AlMe11} of a power series $S(t)$ is the least positive integer $h=h(S)$ such that $S(t)$ can be written as the Hadamard product of $h$ algebraic power series, or $\infty$ if no such writing exists.
+Recall that the \emph{Hadamard grade}~\cite{AlMe11} of a power series $S(t)$ is the least positive integer $h=h(S)$ such that $S(t)$ can be written as the Hadamard product of $h$ algebraic power series, or $\infty$ if no such product exists.
 Since algebraic power series are diagonals~\cite[\S3]{Furstenberg67}, and diagonals are closed under Hadamard product~\cite[Prop.~2.6]{Christol88}, any power series with finite Hadamard grade is a diagonal~\cite[Thm.~7]{AlMe11}.
-Conversely, it is not clear whether diagonals always have finite Hadamard grade\footnote{There exist diagonals of any prescribed finite grade~\cite[Cor.~1 and 2]{RiRo14}, assuming the Rohrlich–Lang conjecture~\cite[Conj.~22]{Waldschmidt06}.
-If moreover Christol's conjecture is true, then there also exist diagonals of infinite grade~\cite[Prop.~1]{RiRo14}.}.
+Conversely, it is not clear whether diagonals always have finite Hadamard grade\footnote{There exist diagonals of any prescribed finite grade~\cite[Cor.
+1 $\&$ 2]{RiRo14}, assuming the Rohrlich–Lang conjecture~\cite[Conj.~22]{Waldschmidt06}.
+If Christol's conjecture also holds, there exist diagonals of infinite grade~\cite[Prop.~1]{RiRo14}.}.